9 Branching and GithHub Team Workflow

 1. Update your upstream/origin main on GitHub with git push.

-• No need to do git add and git commit since the git merge branchname created a commit.
+• No need to do git add and git commit since the git merge branchname reused a commit (fast-forward) or created a new one for a merge commit.

-• Refresh Github and it now shows the branch is up to date with main as in Figure 9.5.
+• Refresh Github to show the branch is up to date with main as in Figure 9.5.

 Figure 9.5: GitHub with branch merged into Main.